Laudanum: United States

 Tincture of Opium is available by prescription in the United States.
 It is regulated as a Schedule II drug (No. 9639) under the Controlled Substances Act.

 In the United States, opium tincture is marketed and distributed by several pharmaceutical firms, each producing a single formulation of the drug, which is deodorized.
 Each mL contains 10 mg of anhydrous morphine (the equivalent of 100 mg of powdered opium), other opium alkaloids (except noscapine), and ethanol, 19%.
 It is available packaged in bottles of 4 USoz and 16 USoz.

-Tincture of Opium is known as one of many "unapproved drugs" regulated by the U.S. Food and Drug Administration (FDA); the marketing and distribution of opium tincture prevails today only because opium tincture was sold prior to the Federal Food, Drug & Cosmetic Act of 1938.
+Tincture of Opium is known as one of many "unapproved drugs" regulated by the U.S. Food and Drug Administration (FDA); the marketing and distribution of opium tincture prevails only because opium tincture was sold prior to the Federal Food, Drug & Cosmetic Act of 1938.
 Its "grandfathered" status protects opium tincture from being required to undergo strict FDA drug reviews and subsequent approval processes.
 However, the FDA closely monitors the labeling of opium tincture.
 Bottles of opium tincture are required by the FDA to bear a bright red "POISON" label given the potency of the drug and the potential for overdose (see discussion about confusion with Paregoric below).
 Additionally, in a warning letter to a manufacturer of opium tincture in late 2009, the FDA noted that "we found that your firm is manufacturing and distributing the prescription drug Opium Tincture USP (Deodorized – 10 mg/mL).
 Based on our information, there are no FDA-approved applications on file for this drug product."